abdulrehman-03/abdulrehman-03.github.io/writeups/htb/unictf-mss.md

 >The solution I will discuss in this article is the unintented one (HTB later released a new challenge as a >patch of this challenge).

 We were given a python script to locally test and see the encryption algorithm.
-After running the script, few instructions are printed and then we will be prompted for input.<br>
+After running the script, few instructions are printed and then we will be prompted for input.<br><br>

 ![challenge](./images/unictf-2023/mss1.png)